spacelift-io/user-documentation/docs/getting-started.md

 ### Login policy

-Another way of adding users to Spacelift is using login policy.
+Another way of adding users to Spacelift is using a login policy.

 Go to the "Organization settings" page that can be found in the user dropdown in the bottom of the left sidebar.
-Once you there, choose "Login policy" from settings menu and click the "Create policy" button in the top-right corner.
+Once there, choose "Login policy" from settings menu and click the "Create policy" button in the top-right corner.

 ![](./assets/screenshots/creating-login-policy.png)